mysql/mysql-utilities/doc/man/mysqlreplicate.rst

   information.

 Start from the beginning
-  Start replication from the first event recorded in the binary logging of the master.
+  Start replication from the first event recorded in the master binary log.

 Start from a binary log file
   Start replication at the first event in a specific binary log file.

 Start from a specific event
-  Start replication from a specific position (event) in a specific binary log file.
+  Start replication from specific event coordinates (specific binary log file and position).

-The :option:`-vv` option will also display any discrepancies among the storage engines and InnoDB values with or without the :option:`--pedantic` option.

 OPTIONS
 -------